Sherlock Holmes: A Game Of Shadows | 2011

 It all looks shockingly reckless, but we’re assured the historic structure was treated with the utmost respect.

 The theatre has been seen in two biopics – Richard Attenborough’s Chaplin, with Robert Downey Jr, again, as the silent comic, and Karel Reisz’s Isadora, with Vanessa Redgrave.
-It’s also the venue for the all-female production of Macbeth in John Landis’s Burke And Hare, and as a nightclub run by the notorious gangster twins in Peter Medak’s The Krays.
+It’s also the venue for the all-female production of Macbeth in John Landis’s Burke And Hare, as a nightclub run by the notorious gangster twins in Peter Medak’s The Krays and as the theatre festooned with tutus in The Danish Girl.

 Holmes responds to an invitation from the professor to visit him at his college, and a although there’s a brief stock shot establishing this as King’s College, Cambridge, the college quad at which Holmes arrives is the Inner Courtyard of Hampton Court Palace, East Molesey in Surrey.
-Once rarely used for filming, the royal Palace is now increasingly seen on-screen, in The Theory Of Everything, Bryan Singer’s Jack The Giant Slayer and Terrence Malick’s The New World.
+Once rarely used for filming, the royal Palace is now increasingly seen on-screen, in The Theory Of Everything, Pirates Of The Caribbean: On Stranger Tides, Bryan Singer’s Jack The Giant Slayer and Terrence Malick’s The New World.

 There’s some verbal sparring and a not-so-veiled threat to the newlywed Watson in Moriarty’s study, which is the Library at another favourite location, Hatfield House, Hatfield, Hertfordshire.
-The same house was used as headquarters of the ‘Temple of the Four Orders’ in Ritchie’s earlier Sherlock Holmes.
+The same house was used as headquarters of the ‘Temple of the Four Orders’ in Ritchie’s earlier Sherlock Holmes, among its appearances in many other productions.

 The threat is followed through when Watson and Mary’s proposed honeymoon in Brighton is disrupted by Moriarty’s henchmen, and Holmes and Watson find themselves instead heading to France.